(Note: We’re experiencing some shipping delays with Zendikar Rising. For more information, see our blog post here.)

 In 2015’s Battle for Zendikar, four Planeswalkers — Gideon Jura, Jace Beleren, Chandra Nalaar and Nissa Revane — join forces to fight the Eldrazi.
 They succeed in their quest and form the Gatewatch: a peacekeeping force sworn to defend the Multiverse.
 Thanks to their efforts, Zendikar can rebuild — but, as Wizards has hinted, the Eldrazi have left an indelible impression on the plane.

 Zendikar Rising features products for all kinds of Magic players, including a new type of booster pack.
-Our presale has begun at CardKingdom.com, and we’ll be adding more products to our site through the set’s release on September 25th.
+Here’s a rundown of all the Zendikar Rising products you’ll find at CardKingdom.com.

 Zendikar Rising Draft Boosters offer a classic Magic: The Gathering experience.
 Use these 15-card packs for drafting or open them to see what surprises they contain!
 Available individually or in 36-pack booster boxes.